When To Update Your Will, Trust Or Estate Plan

 You should consider updating your Will, Trust or other estate planning documents when:

-(1) someone in your document passes away or is incapacitated,
+- Someone in your document passes away or is incapacitated.

-(2) you have a new, spouse, child or family member you wish to include,
+- You have a new, spouse, child or family member you wish to include.

-(3) your chosen agent, executor, or trustee has lost your confidence,
+- Your chosen agent, executor, or trustee has lost your confidence.

-(4) when something else changes, such as the size of your estate, or
+- Something else changes, such as the size of your estate.

 If Field Law did not prepare your current Will, Trust or other estate planning documents, you can easily schedule a free consultation.
 During your consult, your estate planning attorney can quickly scan your document and discuss your desired changes.
 We can then prepare a proposal to move forward with next steps.